Kings Point Cornhole Club

 What do we do when we are done playing?

 While our equipment manager ensures that the boards are set up prior to play starting, we ask that the Club members return the equipment to the shed when they are finished.
+If others are waiting to play on an empty court, the last players on that court are responsible for ensuring the boards are put away.
 We realize that the boards are heavy, so if you need help, please make sure you ask.
-The score poles are broken down into two pieces.
-The pole and the stand are twisted then pulled apart at the bottom.
-Please ask for assistance if needed.
 Corn hole bags should be checked for holes/frays.
-Bags that ok are to be placed in the storage bags that are at your score pole.
+Bags that ok are to be placed in the storage bags that are at your score sign.
 If there are holes or frays, or the bag is leaking, keep it separate and advise the equipment manager.

 home - join - let's play - news - contact - league play - members